htondkar/funtiocal-programming-es6/README.md

-# Funtiocal programming with es6
+# Functional programming with es6

 ### Head